splunk/splunk-aws-project-trumpet/cloudtrail-serverless/README.md

 ## NOTES
 Replace 'naive' logger with CT Grazer once it is open sourced

-If config is set up, we should leverage the existing bucket
+- If config is set up, we should leverage the existing bucket

-If cloudtrail is set up, we should leverage the existing bucket
+- If cloudtrail is set up, we should leverage the existing bucket

-If a region is at it's maximum amount of trails, CF template for new trail will fail, use existing
+- If a region is at it's maximum amount of trails, CF template for new trail will fail, use existing trail/bucket
+- How should we create template?
+Too many permutations to have one per possiblity, we should create on fly based on params and/or discovery of existing buckets

 # How to use